splunk/qbec/site/content/reference/component-evaluation.md

 The JSONNET is evaluated in a VM instance as-is.
 In this case:

 * the `qbec.io/env` extension variable is set to the environment name in question.
+* the `qbec.io/envProperties` extension variable is set to the properties defined for the environment.
 * the `qbec.io/tag` extension variable is set to the `--app-tag` argument passed to the command line (or the empty string, if it wasn't)
 * the `qbec.io/defaultNs` variable is set to the default namespace for the environment.
 This is typically the namespace